ioam/svn-history/README.txt

 RUNNING TOPOGRAPHICA

-Topographica is still under very active development, and until a full public release, is not suitable for serious use unless you are coordinating such usage with the developers.
-However, it already includes some useful code, such as a GUI version of a SOM-based orientation map network.
+Topographica is still under very active development, and until a full public release, is probably not suitable for serious use unless you are coordinating such usage with the developers.
+However, it already includes much useful code, including as a GUI version of a SOM-based orientation map network.
 To start this code, go to your topographica/ directory, and type e.g.: